Updated as of November 2024

 Figure 6 – Percentage of Load Switched in the 14 Competitive Jurisdictions

-This figure shows the upward trend in shopping activity from residential and C&I customers with respect to load served by non-utility suppliers.*1 In 2022, 69.4% of the load eligible to switch in the 14 customer choice markets was served competitively with retail pricing and products by non-utility suppliers.
-Interestingly, the vast majority of C&I load (83.7%) has switched to non-utility supply.
-Meanwhile, less than half (45.0%) of the residential load in the competitive jurisdictions had switched to supply procured by retail suppliers.
+This figure shows the upward trend in shopping activity from residential and C&I customers concerning load served by non-utility suppliers.*1 In 2023, 71.9% of the load eligible to switch in the 14 customer choice markets was served competitively with retail pricing and products by non-utility suppliers.
+Interestingly, most C&I load (86.2%) has switched to non-utility supply.
+Meanwhile, less than half (46.4%) of the residential load in the competitive jurisdictions had switched to supply procured by retail suppliers.
 Most of the remaining load in the 14 markets, a little less than one-third of the total eligible load in those jurisdictions, is served with market-priced supply procured in the competitive wholesale market by wires utilities acting as default providers.

-Figure 12 – Inflation-Adjusted Weighted Average Percentage Price Change by Customer Class, Competitive vs. Monopoly States, 2008-2022
+Figure 12 – Inflation-Adjusted Weighted Average Percentage Price Change by Customer Class, Competitive vs. Monopoly States

-Figure 12 – Inflation-Adjusted Weighted Average Percentage Price Change by Customer Class, Competitive vs. Monopoly States, 2008-2022
+Figure 12 – Inflation-Adjusted Weighted Average Percentage Price Change by Customer Class, Choice vs. Monopoly States, 2008-2023

 The difference in risk allocation between monopoly and choice regimes is manifested most clearly in the divergent electricity price trends during the flat-load era since 2008.
-This figure shows the aggregate inflation-adjusted percentage changes in weighted average prices of delivered supply for the groups of 14 choice jurisdictions and the 35 monopoly states from 2008 through 2022.
-It also shows stunningly different price trends in the competitive jurisdictions compared to the monopoly states from 2008 through 2022.
-The inflation-adjusted weighted average prices in the group of 35 monopoly states have risen moderately with respect to inflation.
-By contrast, in the 14 competitive markets, residential, commercial, and industrial inflation-adjusted weighted average prices have dropped significantly.
+This figure shows the aggregate inflation-adjusted percentage changes in weighted average prices of delivered supply for the groups of 14 choice jurisdictions and the 35 monopoly states from 2008 through 2023.
+It also shows stunningly different price trends in the competitive jurisdictions compared to the monopoly states from 2008 through 2023.
+The inflation-adjusted weighted average prices in the group of 35 monopoly states have risen moderately concerning inflation, except for Industrial, which has decreased slightly.
+By contrast, in the 14 competitive markets, residential, commercial, and industrial inflation-adjusted weighted average prices have each dropped significantly.

 In addition to the three figures from Restructuring Recharged updated above, Figures, 4, 5, 7-11, 13-20, and 22-25 have also been updated and made available here.
 Download all updated charts from Restructuring Recharged